-“We provide a range of programmes for students and businesses to support enterprise and innovation providing a platform for young entrepreneurs, graduates and current students to develop their industry skills by working on live projects, supported and mentored by design professionals.
+“We provide a range of programmes for students and businesses to support enterprise and innovation.
+These include providing a platform for young entrepreneurs, graduates and current students to develop their industry skills by working on live projects, supported and mentored by design professionals.

-In association with leading Universities SBID is supporting a work experience programme which will be launched in 2013.
-It is hoped that it will supersede the short term internship although all experience is valuable research shows that this methodology brings little benefit to the student or the business provider alike.
-Instead, a new programme will be launched endorsed by government by in 2013.
+SBID, working closely with leading universities, is supporting a work experience programme which will be launched in 2013.
+It is hoped that it will replace short term internships.
+All experience is valuable but research has shown that short term placements bring fewer benefits to both the student and the business provider.
+The new programme will be launched, endorsed by the government in 2013.

-Each student member of the SBID will be asked to send in a CV, and a sample portfolio that will highlight strengths and focus.
+Each student member of the SBID will be asked to send in a CV, and sample portfolio that will highlight their strengths.
 They will then be placed with a design or architectural practice for one day per week for up to 6 months.
-The student will be asked to undertake a number of tasks that will support and deliver a project and in return the design company will illustrate good practice and develop both their team-working and design skills throughout.
+The student will be asked to undertake a number of tasks that will support and deliver a project and in return the design company will illustrate good practice and develop both their team-working and design skills.

-The Interior profession recognizes that often students have valuable skills and wonderful ideas but find it difficult to identify context, relevance and pace, which is gained through experience.
-It is hoped that throughout their placement they will enjoy key areas of the design process from attending meetings, materials research, idea generation to cad delivery.
+The interior profession recognises that students often have valuable skills and wonderful ideas but find it difficult to develop them and make them relevant to business; a talent which is gained through experience.
+It is hoped that on their placement they will take part in key areas of the design process from attending meetings, researching materials, generating ideas right through to project delivery.

-We are very excited by the development of this partnership between the SBID and leading Universities and look forward to a better connection for our bright and enthusiastic students and graduates to prosper, advancing standards and developing career paths.”
+We are very excited by the development of this partnership between the SBID and leading universities.
+A greater connection between education and the industry will help our bright and enthusiastic students and graduates to prosper, advance standards and develop career paths.”